Coolant: Solids

 In some applications, solid materials are used as coolants.
 The materials require high energy to vaporize; this energy is then carried away by the vaporized gases.
 This approach is common in spaceflight, for ablative atmospheric reentry shields and for cooling of rocket engine nozzles.
 The same approach is also used for fire protection of structures, where ablative coating is applied.

 Dry ice and water ice can be also used as coolants, when in direct contact with the structure being cooled.
 Sometimes an additional heat transfer fluid is used; water with ice and dry ice in acetone are two popular pairings.

 Sublimation of water ice was used for cooling the space suit for Project Apollo.

+Biology

+Most warm-blooded animals rely on coolants to maintain a consistent body temperature.
+One of the most common is found in mammals in which the body releases salt water which quickly evaporates.